just-install/registry/CONTRIBUTING.md

   archives, weird one-of-a-kind setup tools) will not be accepted unless they are immensely popular, in which case we probably already support it.
 The Windows installer ecosystem is already very, very fragmented.
 Please refrain from adding even more options to the mix.
+- **Must be fully silent AND unattended**: While the point above ensures that we are able to carry out a silent installation in the vast majority of cases, some software still requires manual intervention, for example because they launch a GUI application as part of a post-install step.
+  This makes automated deployments almost impossible.
+As such we cannot accept this kind of software.
 - **Should install for all users on the system**: just-install runs as `Administrator` and we expect installers to automatically install the software for all users on the system.
 If an installer doesn't, we should pass the appropriate command line switches for a system-wide installation,